Arl-Kim/raasis-main-web/README.md

 # Ra'Asis Web React App

-This project is a dynamic React web application for Ra'Asis, a platform that combines coding with creativity.
-It offers an engaging space to learn and experiment with coding languages like HTML, CSS, JavaScript, Python, and Java.
+This project is a dynamic React web application for Ra'Asis, a platform that links Ra'Asis clients directly with our services and development teams.

 ## Getting Started